civisanalytics/civis-services-streamlit/README.md

-If you would like to start making the demo app your own by making code changes, you may [fork this GitHub repository](https://github.com/civisanalytics/civis-services-streamlit/fork) where the demo app's source code is in the directory [`demo_app/`](demo_app).
+If you would like to start making the demo app your own by making code changes, you may [fork this GitHub repository](https://github.com/civisanalytics/civis-services-streamlit/fork) (note: your fork would be public; GitHub only allows public forks from a public repository) where the demo app's source code is in the directory [`demo_app/`](demo_app).
 If you would like to host and use your own Docker image, [`Dockerfile`](Dockerfile) and [`entrypoint.sh`](entrypoint.sh) from this GitHub repository